pascalkrautm/002---Audio-News-Podcast-Generator/README.md

         engine.save_to_file(text, file_name)
         engine.runAndWait()

-The save_as_pdf function saves the podcast as a pdf file so that the user can access it offline.
-To change the pdf the user can set the page orientation, user unit and format within [FPDF](https://pyfpdf.readthedocs.io/en/latest/reference/FPDF/index.html).
+The `save_as_pdf` function saves the podcast as a pdf file so that the user can access it offline.
+To change the pdf, the user can set the page orientation, user unit and format within [FPDF](https://pyfpdf.readthedocs.io/en/latest/reference/FPDF/index.html).
 Furthermore, it is possible to set the bottom page margin using [set_auto_page_break](http://www.fpdf.org/en/doc/setautopagebreak.htm).
 With [set_font](https://pyfpdf.readthedocs.io/en/latest/reference/set_font/index.html) the font and font size can be